kenji-berry/kenji-berry/README.md

 I thrive in collaborative teams, delivering clean, maintainable code under deadlines.
 Outside of work, I enjoy **calisthenics** and **cooking**, which keep me balanced and creative.
 I’m open to opportunities in **London, Japan, or remote**.

 https://www.kenji.london/

+Explore my repositories below.
+Each project includes a detailed README that explains its purpose, features, and tech stack.